 - Check out our recipe notes and FAQ section above for useful tips on different sandwich cuts, preparing the best sandwiches, celery and walnut substitutions, bread substitutions for sandwiches, mayonnaise substitutes, a link to a home-made vegan mayonnaise, and more!

-- To prepare a vegan 'chicken' salad sandwich: 1.
-To the celery and walnut filling add some cooked vegan 'chicken' style pieces or chunks, or some sliced up vegan 'chicken' deli slices or vegan Quorn 'chicken' slices, or use some cooked chickpeas instead.
+- Variation: To prepare a chicken salad sandwich (use meat-free chicken pieces if preparing vegan or plant-based): 1.
+To the celery and walnut filling add your choice of cooked chicken or meat-free chicken pieces or sliced up vegan 'chicken' deli slices or vegan Quorn 'chicken' slices, or use some cooked chickpeas instead.
 2. The exact amount is personal preference so just add as much as you like or as much as the recipe can take, adding more mayonnaise and seasoning if necessary.
 Also, the chickpeas can be given a quick mash if preferred, before adding.
-3. As for the walnuts they can be either omitted or kept in the recipe, and a few teaspoons of a vegan-friendly 'chicken' seasoning spice and herb blend can be stirred through.
+3. As for the walnuts they can be either omitted or kept in the recipe, and a few teaspoons of a chicken seasoning spice and herb blend can be stirred through.

 Nutrition